bekk/bekk-christmas/post/kotlin/kotlinconf-day-1.md

 ## talk 2
 En talk til
 ## Party
-This blog post was written before the KotlinConf party, but we assume that it was awesome!
+This blog post was written before the KotlinConf party, but we assume that it was awesome! :beers: